pharaox/carnalitas_x/README.md

 This mod attempts to address the above shortcomings.
 It does this by reworking some of the slave interactions and introducing a few new ones.
 It aims to be compatible with other Carnalitas features and with other mods based on Carnalitas.

-The reimagined slavery system introduced by this mod tries to better integrate slavery into the existing aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the human player.
+The reimagined slavery system introduced by this mod aims to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the human player.

 ## Features